smita-raj12/Pizza-Parlor/README.md

   _Pizza Parlor_

-`This webs application for a pizza company where a user can choose one or more` `individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size`
+`This web application works for a pizza company where a user can choose one or more` `individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size`
-  `to order a pizza and see the final cost`.
+  `to order a pizza and see the final cost.
+And there is 2 options carry out and home delivery if you select home delivery redio button the application asks for you to add address form. `

 ### Description: pizzaParlor()